Lyall/WeNeedToGoDeeperFix/README.md

 ## Known Issues
 Please report any issues you see and I'll do my best to fix them.
 - Rarely you may end up in a situation where UI scaling is incorrect.
-In that case clicking on the video options in the main menu should fix it.
+In that case, clicking on the video options in the main menu should fix it.

 ## Screenshots